slackapi/node-slack-interactive-messages/README.md

 });
 ```

 > ⚠️ As of `v1.0.0`, the interactive message adapter parses raw request bodies while performing request signing verification.
-This means developers no longer need to use the `body-parser` package to parse urlencoded requests.
+This means developers no longer need to use `body-parser` middleware to parse urlencoded requests.

 **Pro-Tip**: You can combine this package and
 [`@slack/events-api`](https://github.com/slackapi/node-slack-events-api) by attaching each to the